-FLAGS will address its prioritized needs through a coherent vision for rigorous curriculum and effective teacher practice, social and emotional learning and increased family and community engagement by selecting the Innovation Framework and leveraging integral partnerships with select organizations to become a Community School.
-FLAGS will adopt an integrated focus on academics, social emotional learning, mental health services, youth development and community engagement to improve student personal and academic learning, support parents in becoming involved with their children's education and foster a healthier South Bronx community.
-Through a safe, supportive school environment, rigorous curriculum, personalized interventions and instruction that is responsive to the diversity of learner needs, and an emphasis on student ownership of learning and leadership, FLAGS students will attend school consistently, thrive socially, emotionally and academically to develop resiliency and graduate within four years college and career ready.
-Working with community-based organizations (CBOs) and through a signature feature of the Community School's model--Extended Learning Time--FLAGS will serve as a hub for all of our students and their families during the day, evenings and weekends.
+Fordham Leadership Academy selected the Innovation Framework - Community School's Model to address the needs of our student population with a large number of English language learners, students with disabilities and students living below the poverty line.
+This model enables us to leverage select community partnerships through a coherent vision for rigorous curriculum and effective teacher practice, social and emotional learning and increased family and community engagement to drive student achievement.
+Our school will adopt an integrated focus on academics, social emotional learning, mental health services, youth development and community engagement to improve student's personal and academic learning, support parents in becoming involved with their children's education and foster a healthier South Bronx community.
+Working with community-based organizations (CBOs) and through a signature feature of the Community School's model--Extended Learning, Fordham Leadership Academy will serve as a hub for all of our students and their families during the day, evenings and weekends.

-This model will address the identified needs of our student population that includes English language learners, students with disabilities, students that are at-risk-for failure because of poor attendance and past performance most of whom live at the poverty level social-economically.
-Our core challenges are related to accelerating the performance of students who enter high school below grade-level in reading and mathematics, helping non-English speaking students to become proficient reading and writing English while challenging them through standards-based curriculum, supporting students with disabilities, maintaining a safe and nurturing school environment for all students including those who struggle socially or suffer emotional duress or mental health issues because of a myriad of issues in an urban setting, and in building the school community's capacity to meet these needs.
+This model will address the identified needs of our student population that includes English language learners, students with disabilities, students that are at-risk-for failure because of poor attendance and past performance most of whom live below the poverty level.
+Our core challenges are related to accelerating the performance of students who enter high school below grade-level in reading and mathematics, helping non-English speaking students to become proficient in reading and writing English while challenging them intellectually through standards-based curriculum, supporting students with disabilities, maintaining a safe and nurturing school environment for all students including those who struggle socially or suffer emotional duress or mental health issues because of a myriad of issues in an urban setting, and in building the school community's capacity to meet these needs.